seanstan95/Ty2Trainer/README.md

 - Button that displays general support information, and visualizes the hotkeys that were entered by the user.

 # Changelog
+## Changes since v1.2.1
+**Visual Tweak**
+- Changed Item Totals menu to its original state: it appears when the "Show Item Totals" checkbox is checked, and goes away when unchecked.
+This was done to make it easier to access the normal trainer interface even when the game is paused.

+## Changes since v1.2.0
+**Bug Fix**
+- Pointers for Heli/Sub X/Y/Z speed were broken.
+They are now working :)

+**Code Tweak**
+- Updated strings throughout the code to use interpolated strings instead; performance is unaffected, this just makes the code ever-so-slightly cleaner.

 ## Changes since v1.1.2
 **Bug Fixes**
 - Added support for the "mission fail" sound, which previously was unrecognized in the trainer.